Volcanic eruption in Iceland! It finally happened!

 Also, upon arrival at the trail the local authorities will quickly turn you away if the conditions have changed for the worse.

 How do I get to the volcanic eruption site?

-Start at the south side of the peninsula, around 10 minutes east of the town of Grindavik.
-There, you can park your car at the newly created parking lot and start the hike.
+There are multiple car parks on the south side of the peninsula, around 10 minutes east of the town of Grindavik.
+There, you can park your car at the newly created parking lots and start the hike.

 In the early days of the eruption, people were forging their own routes in all directions.
 Some would take anything from 5 to 12 hours over rough terrain.
-However, now that the eruption is more predictable than first imagined, there are two hiking routes that take someone of a moderate fitness around 1 hour and 20 minutes each way to achieve.
-It is relatively flat except for one steep section that requires full mobility of ankles and knees, akin to a steep stair case with no handles.
+However, now that the eruption has ended (for now), there are easier hiking paths.
+Some taking as little as 15 minutes to get to the cooled lava field.
+Others around 1 and a half hours.
+It is relatively flat except for one relatively steep hill that requires full mobility of ankles and knees, akin to a stair case.

 What should I bring with me?

-Sadly, Search and Rescue and the police service have had to be used on numerous occasions since the eruption began.
+Sadly, Search and Rescue and the police service have had to be used on numerous occasions since the eruption began (even after the eruptions stopped).
 This had little to do with the lava flow or gases, but rather people trying to visit the volcano unprepared.
 Reports of people showing up in jeans and trainers in the middle of an Icelandic winter has become common place.
 Others simply underestimated the difficulty and distance.